This is a good question, and asked more and more with

 the common.
 The next step is to determine which of the low voltage wires on the transformer is being used as a common.
 This

-is accomplished with a small multimeter.
 First, set the meter for AC volts.
 Next, take the red and white wires from the thermostat and twist

 them together.
 This should turn on the heating system.
 Now, place one meter probe on this connection point (where the wires

 are twisted together).
 The second probe will now be used to find the common wire of the transformer.
-Making sure you are on the secondary

 (low voltage) side of the transformer, check both wires.
 One will give you a reading around 0 volts, while the other will